 I want my clients to feel empowered with this same self-knowledge.
 I want you to go from feeling lost & directionless to confident & purposeful.

 It’s not about searching outside of yourself and “finding” your purpose—this process is all about giving you the space and tools to uncover the wisdom and guidance that is already within you, draw it all out for us to work with, organize it, articulate it, and act on bringing all that possibility to life.

-The strategic planning process is an opportunity to synthesize all of your training and experiences and purposefully define where you go from here—so that you can build an intentional career path and your authentic leadership style.
+The strategic planning process is an opportunity to synthesize all of your training and experiences and purposefully define where you go from here—so that you can build an intentional career path and step into your authentic leadership.